parkpow/platerec-documentation/source/index.html.md

 **config** is a JSON value to change the engine configuration.
 It can include the following values:

 - `{"region":"strict"}`: Only accept the results that exactly match the templates of the specified region.
 For example, if the license plate of a region is 3 letters and 3 numbers, the value abc1234 will be discarded.
+For regions with vanity license plates (e.g. in us-ca), we do not recommend the use of Strict Mode.
+Otherwise, the engine will discard the vanity plates.
 - `{"threshold_d":0.2, "threshold_o":0.6}`: By default the engine will use those thresholds to filter the detection and OCR results.
 Anything below that will be discarded.
 You can set different values.
 - `{"mode":"fast"}`: The number of detection steps is always 1.
 On average it gives a **30% speed-up**.
 May result in lower accuracy when using images with small vehicles.
 - `{"mode":"redaction"}`: Used for license plate redaction.
 It includes more candidates during the plate detection step.
 This configuration will **miss fewer plates** but will increase the number of false positives (objects that are not license plates).